-Government declares drought in parts of Auckland and Northland
+Government declares drought in Northland and parts of Auckland

 Agriculture Minister Damien O'Connor made the declaration this afternoon after receiving advice from the Rural Adverse Events Team this morning.

-The declaration of a medium-scale adverse weather event for the primary sector covers all areas north of the Auckland Harbour Bridge.
+The declaration of a medium scale adverse weather event for the primary sector covers all areas north of the Auckland Harbour Bridge.

 "This is recognition that the extreme and prolonged nature of this dry spell is taking its toll on our farmers and growers and additional support is needed," O'Connor said.